Between Harrison Mills and

-If you decide to visit the rockslide, be warned
+If you decide to visit the rockslide,

-trekking poles, yet went flying several times.
+hiking poles, yet went flying several times.

 danger is that the rocks appear to be sturdy, and almost all of them

 back.
 Thank God, this incident did not cause any injuries.
-But it could have been bad.
+But, it could have been bad.

 33. This photo does not do justice to how large the